25 May Understanding student loan repayments in Australia

 Your employer will then withhold additional tax based on the income paid to you.
 This withheld tax will then be paid to the Australian Tax Office and should appear on your payslips from your employer.

 For further HECS help

-If you have any questions about your student loan repayment, or you need HECS help, feel free to reach out to the experts at Simmons Livingstone & Associates.
+If you have any questions about HELP/HECS repayment, or you need HECS help, feel free to reach out to our team for expert financial planning advice.